MHMDShohatee/Flappy_Bird_Game/README.md

 # UNITY Flappy Bird Game

-After installing all the files run the TestBird.exe
+After installing all the files run the **TestBird.exe** to start the game